GMwizera/Summative-C3-Group1-PeerLearningProjectII/readme.md

    - Ensure that the MySQL server is running and the database credentials are correct.

 - **"No venues found"**:
-   - Ensure that venues have been correctly inserted into the database.
+   - It means the venue you're searching for is not found in the system.

 ---